bunq/sdk_php/README.md

 ##### Example

-You can also retrieve this information from BunqContext, see [`tinker/setupCurrentUser`](https://github.com/bunq/tinker_php/blob/05a38a2660e6f6db1f7efc9b915f0131c172c230/src/BunqLib.php#L117-L120)
+You can also retrieve this information from `BunqContext`, see [`tinker/setupCurrentUser`](https://github.com/bunq/tinker_php/blob/05a38a2660e6f6db1f7efc9b915f0131c172c230/src/BunqLib.php#L117-L120)

 #### Updating objects
 ```php